maevadevs/mongoose-custom-validators/readme.md

     const { isValidPassword } = require('mongoose-custom-validators')

-To override some or all of the defaults, pass in an object with the criterias properties to override. **Non-overriden criterias will be using the `defaultRequire`.** The only acceptable properties are the ones listed above under the `defaultRequire`
+To override some or all of the defaults, pass in an object with the criterias properties to override. **Non-overriden criterias will be using the `defaultRequire`.** The only acceptable properties are the ones listed under the `defaultRequire`

-If using just the `defaultRequire`, simply pass the function as the validator
+If using `defaultRequire`, simply pass the function as the validator

     validate: {
       validator: isValidPassword,